fugu-chop/launch_school/rb101_programming_foundations/notes/lesson_2_small_programs.md

 When we passed the `name` variable into the `change_name` method, it looks like the variable was *passed by value*, since re-assigning the variable only affected the *method-level variable*, and __not__ the *main scope variable*.

 ###### Pass by reference
+With pass by reference, a *reference to an object is passed around*.
+This establishes an alias between the argument and the original object: both the argument and object refer to the __same location in memory__.
+If you modify the argument’s state, you also modify the original object.

 If Ruby was pure "pass by value", that means there should be no way for operations within a method to cause __changes to the original object__.
 ```
 def cap(str)